%

 Rent vs Buy Analysis

-A typical mortgage payment on a median-priced home in Keene (20% down at 7%) is approximately $2,494/mo for principal and interest alone — add taxes and insurance and the all-in payment reaches roughly $3,194.
-The median rent of $1,910/mo is significantly less than buying — this rent-vs-buy gap is one of the strongest indicators of sustainable rental demand.
-When renting is cheaper than buying, the renter pool stays deep and vacancy stays low.
+A typical mortgage payment on a median-priced home in Keene (20% down at 7%) is approximately $1,995/mo for principal and interest alone — add taxes and insurance and the all-in payment reaches roughly $2,695/mo.
+The median rent of $1,910/mo is dramatically less than buying — this 29% rent-vs-buy discount is one of the strongest indicators of sustainable rental demand, as most residents find renting far more affordable than ownership.
+When renting is this much cheaper than buying, landlords benefit from a deep and sticky tenant pool that has strong economic reasons to keep renting.
+The gap between $1,910 in rent and $2,695 in ownership costs is a structural driver of your occupancy rates.

 Income & Employment

 The median household income in Keene is $67,733, with a population of 50,000 growing at 0.5% per year.
 Keene is a smaller market.
-Research the local employment base carefully — smaller cities can be significantly impacted by a single employer's decisions.
+Research the local employment base carefully — smaller cities can be significantly impacted by a single employer relocating or downsizing.
+Hospital systems, universities, and military bases provide the most stable employment in small markets.
+Above-average incomes of $67,733 mean tenants can support higher rents and tend to have more stable employment.

 What This Means for Investors